classgraph/classgraph/README.md

 Uber-fast, ultra-lightweight Java classpath scanner.

 **What is classpath scanning?** Classpath scanning involves scanning directories and jar/zip files on the classpath to find files (especially classfiles) that meet certain criteria.
-In many ways, classpath scanning offers the *inverse of the Java reflection API*: the reflection API can tell you the superclass of a given class, but classpath scanning can find all classes that extend a given superclass.
+In many ways, classpath scanning offers the *inverse of the Java reflection API:* the reflection API can tell you the superclass of a given class, but classpath scanning can find all classes that extend a given superclass.
 The reflections API can give you the list of annotations on a given class, but classpath scanning can find all classes that are annotated with a given annotation.

 FastClasspathScanner is able to: